As seen in:

 The first of our music resume examples doesn’t rock it:

 Okay, so you’d be fun to hang out with.
 But are you a musician?

-Add other sections to your resume for music jobs like this:
+Instead, put extra things on your resume for music jobs like this:

 Forte.
 Your professional artistic resume just blew the hiring manager’s hair back...